heritai/ml_challenge_emergency_response/README.md

 # Emergency Response Time Prediction

-This repository presents a robust machine learning framework designed to predict critical emergency response times.
-By integrating diverse datasets, including emergency event logs, vehicle telemetry, and routing information from OSRM (Open Source Routing Machine), the framework aims to deliver highly accurate and actionable predictions.
+This repository introduces a robust machine learning framework specifically designed to predict critical emergency response times.
+By integrating diverse datasets, such as emergency event logs, vehicle telemetry, and detailed routing information from OSRM (Open Source Routing Machine), the framework aims to deliver highly accurate and actionable predictions.

 ## Overview